jedrichards/rsyncwrapper/README.md

 ##### `ssh [Bool]`

 Run rsync over ssh.
 This is `false` by default.
 To use this you need to have public/private key passwordless SSH access setup and working on your workstation.
-If set to `true`, you should specify a hostname as part of your src or dest options.
+If set to `true`, you should specify ssh host data as part of your `src` or `dest` values, e.g. `user@1.2.3.4:/var/www/site`.

 ##### `port [String]`